kism/archivepodcast/docs/deployment/run_adhoc.md

 # Run ad-hoc

-When you run the flask app, it will stay running and check for new episodes every hour, alternately you can run the app as a once-off.
+When you run the web app, it will stay running and check for new episodes every hour, alternately you can run the app as a once-off.

 - Fetches new episodes
 - Generates webpages to instance folder